bene/stockbot/README.md

 and run:

 ```
-deno run -A index.ts
+deno run -A main.ts
 ```

 Or create a binary:

 ```
-deno compile -A index.ts
+deno compile -A main.ts
 ```

 ## Development